Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: Responsive Model

+We run simulations across 19 datasets and several customer choice models.
+For ease of exposition, in the main text we primarily focus on the KuaiRec dataset and prior shape calibrations from the fixed setting, detailed in Section \ref{sec:empirical_setup}.
+In Appendix \ref{appendix:dataset_tests}, we demonstrate what happens when we run our simulations on ordinal ratings data rather than binary ratings by trying 18 different datasets from ratings data collected from Goodreads and Amazon.
+Appendix \ref{appendix:selection_tests} showcases results from making the consumer choice model, described in the next paragraph, less sensitive to estimated product quality, and Appendix \ref{appendix:distribution_tests} details empirical results when the underlying quality distribution of the dataset changes.
+We find that the results are robust to various real-world settings.

-\textbf{Trade-offs between producer fairness and match quality from increasing prior strength.} Replicating findings from our fixed setting, our results show significant trade-offs in producer fairness and match quality by varying $\eta$ (Figure \ref{fig:big_idea_responsive}).
-With the sample mean estimator, regret is minimized, but the variance in what percentage of the time a product is purchased while on the market is extremely high.
-Increasing $\eta$ improves the consistency of producer outcomes, but strictly increases regret, with $\eta=1000$ giving maximizing aggregate producer fairness while greatly decreasing overall match quality, almost tripling the total regret. \msb{Is there some way we could give an intuitive sense of how substantively large this regret effect is?
-How much is the market giving up here?} \msb{Related: this is written like sample mean is so much better because it is argmin(regret), but EB's regret is not \textit{that} much higher.
-Is this paragraph underselling EB?}
+\textbf{Prior strength trades off average quality of product sampled with consistency of outcomes for products.} As with the fixed model, our results show trade-offs in producer fairness and match quality by varying $\eta$ (\Cref{fig:big_idea_responsive,fig:intro_figure}).
+With the sample mean estimator, regret (our measure of efficiency) is minimized, but the variance in the percentage of the time a product is purchased while in the market (producer unfairness) is extremely high.
+Increasing $\eta$ improves the consistency of producer outcomes, but strictly increases regret, with $\eta=1000$ giving maximal aggregate producer fairness while greatly decreasing overall match quality, almost tripling the total regret.
+We further note that one can substantially reduce producer variance (unfairness) without substantial losses in efficiency, by moving from $\eta = 0$ to $\eta = 1$ or $\eta = 10$.
+As before, by changing a single parameter in the ratings design, a market designer can interpolate between a market that solely optimizes for consumer efficiency to one that solely optimizes for producer fairness.